calrh007/project-a-07-personal-copy/README.md

 - Pillow
 - pgeocode

-In addition to the packages listed above, we incorporated a weather API to gather the information on the weather for each workout.
+In addition to the packages listed above, we incorporated a weather API to gather the information on the weather on the day of each workout.
-:link: Link to API: https://openweathermap.org/api
+:link: Link to OpenWeather's API: https://openweathermap.org/api